HorizenOfficial/evm-documentation/docs/build.md

 ## Building Smart Contracts: Using Hardhat

-When using the Hardhat development tool, you will use the main component Hardhat Runner to interact with in creating and deploying your smart contract.
+When using the Hardhat development tool, you will use the main component, Hardhat Runner, to interact with in creating and deploying your smart contract.

 **Note:** See the [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) website for detailed information on installing and using Hardhat Runner.